foliant-docs/docs/src/quickstart.md

 ## Use Preprocessors

-Preprocessors is what makes Foliant special and extremely flexible.
-Preprocessors are additional packages that, well, preprocess the source code of your project.
-You can do all kinds of stuff with preprocessors:
+Preprocessors are additional Foliant packages which transform your Markdown chapters in different ways.
+You can do all kinds of stuff with them:

 -   include remote Markdown files or their parts in the source files,
+-   perform auto-replace,
 -   render diagrams from textual description on build,
 -   restructure the project source or compile it into a single file for a particular backend.

+Preprocessors don't touch your sources in the `src` folder.
+Instead they copy them into a temporary directory and transform the fresh copies on each build.

 In fact, you have already used two preprocessors!
-Check the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
-The first one informs you that the project source has been preprocessed with `mkdocs` preprocessor in order to make it compatible with MkDocs’ requirements, and the second one tells you that <link src="preprocessors/flatten.md" title="Flatten">`flatten`</link> preprocessor was used to squash the project source into one a single file (because Pandoc only works with single files).

-These preprocessors where called by MkDocs and Pandoc backends respectively.
-You didn’t have to install or activate them explicitly.
+Look at the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
+The `mkdocs` preprocessor made your files compatible with MkDocs’ requirements, and the <link src="preprocessors/flatten.md" title="Flatten">`flatten`</link> preprocessor was used to squash the project source into one file to produce a single PDF with Pandoc.
+These preprocessors where called by MkDocs and Pandoc backends implicitly.

-Now, let’s try to use a different kind of preprocessors, the ones that register new tags: <link src="preprocessors/blockdiag.md" title="Blockdiag">Blockdiag</link>.
+Now let's add a preprocessor into the pipeline ourselves.
+We've chosen <link src="preprocessors/blockdiag.md" title="Blockdiag">Blockdiag</link> preprocessor for this tutorial.

 ### Embed Diagrams with Blockdiag